gormezhatice/London_Transport_Consultancy/README.md

 - **Time-Series Analysis:** Tracked trends and patterns over time using datasets related to cycle flows, bicycle hire schemes, crime rates, cyclist collisions, and road accidents.

-- **Regression Analysis:** Examined relationships between variables, such as analyzing the correlation between cycling behavior and factors like weather conditions, crime rates, or demographic variables.
+- **Regression Analysis:** Examined relationships between variables, such as analyzing the correlation between cycling behaviour and factors like weather conditions, crime rates, or demographic variables.

-- **Correlation Analysis:** Explored correlations among different datasets to identify potential relationships or dependencies, such as examining correlations between cycling behavior and factors like weather, crime rates, or public transport-related crimes.
+- **Correlation Analysis:** Explored correlations among different datasets to identify potential relationships or dependencies, such as examining correlations between cycling behaviour and factors like weather, crime rates, or public transport-related crimes.

 ## Analysis Tools and Techniques